nootey/avto-net-scrapper/README.md

 - Inside the config folder, you'll find:
 - `params.json` – search parameters for filters (e.g. brand, model, year, price)
 - `scheduler.json` – optional settings for scheduling queries
+- `selectors.json` – HTML class selectors used for scraping (in case Avtonet changes their site structure)
 - You can customize the config/params.json file to your preferences.
 Only the filters I used myself are included.
 - If you want additional filters, check the network requests on Avtonet when using filters and manually include the appropriate parameters.